wix-incubator/wix-code-docs/package-readmes/storesShareasale.md

 #### ShareASale Platform

-1. Create a ShareASale [Merchant Account](https://account.shareasale.com/merchant/signup.cfm), or login if you have an existing account.
+1. Create a ShareASale [Merchant Account](https://account.shareasale.com/merchant/signup.cfm), or log in if you have an existing account.
 2. In your dashboard on the left corner you should see your ShareASale Merchant ID number following “ID#”.
 3. Go to **Tools > Merchant API** to get your ShareASale **Token** and **API Secret**.